top of page

 5. Am I allowed to have visitors during the service year?
 Yes.
 We encourage this, as it offers volunteers time to share their lives on mission with those who are closest to them.
 Depending on the housing situation, some guests may stay at the community houses if there is room.
 Volunteers must give their communities ample notice so everyone is aware that visitors will be present.

 7. Do you require volunteers to fundraise for any portion of their expenses/how much?
 No, we do not require volunteers to fundraise a specific amount, but they must provide their transportation to/from Orientation in August (Worcester, MA), and to/from their placement site.
 This also includes any visa/international health fees.
-Once a volunteer comes for Orientation, his/her food, transportation, housing, healthcare (if needed), and student loan deferment are covered.

 8. Do volunteers need to have fluency in a second language?
 Is there language training?
 At least an intermediate level and willingness to practice Spanish is necessary for our Chaparral placement.
 Spanish is also helpful in Worcester, but not necessary.
 In the Philippines, English is spoken, but there is a local dialect training during the local orientation upon arrival in the Philippines.